Wastewater Treatment Process in California

 After leaving the grit chamber, wastewater is ready for primary treatment.
 During this mostly physical process, wastewater is piped into primary settling or sedimentation tanks where heavy particles sink and light particles float.
 With very few exceptions, wastewater is further treated beyond the primary treatment stage.

-During secondary treatment, biological processes are incorporated to remove contaminants dissolved in the wastewater with use of naturally occurring microorganisms that feed on organic materials.
+During secondary treatment, biological processes are incorporated to remove contaminants dissolved in wastewater with the use of naturally occurring microorganisms that feed on organic materials.
 After the microorganisms have absorbed and digested the organic materials, the wastewater is sent into secondary sedimentation tanks.

 Under certain circumstances, additional treatment may be necessary.
-This additional step is called is called tertiary treatment or advanced treatment.
+This additional step is called tertiary treatment or advanced treatment.
 During these processes, various methods can be used to remove a variety of constituents.
 One form of advanced treatment is filtration, which is used to remove very small particles.

 Wastewater Treatment Process in California Challenges